top of page

 • RT

-• Observation (in patients with <10 years anticipated survival)
+• Observation (if <10 years anticipated survival)

 • Intermediate risk localized prostate cancer: